Contact the SRA Program Coordinator to learn more

 A degree in Security and Risk Analysis (SRA) is a degree in demand.
 Over the past two decades, the need for security-trained professionals has grown exponentially in response to an equally precipitous growth in the threats that confront responsible governments and organizations.

-The majority of SRA graduates pursue technical careers in areas such as system administration, networking, computer security, network security, and other computer related work.
+The majority of SRA graduates pursue technical careers in areas such as system administration, networking, computer security, network security, and other computer-related work.
 However, a substantial number of graduates also follow non-technical career paths in risk-related areas such as insurance, health care, business, and government.
-Whether your interest in risk and security are technical or non-technical, SRA-related employment is readily available in an outstanding job market.
+Whether your interests in risk and security are technical or non-technical, SRA-related employment is readily available in an outstanding job market.